mjgarciamoran/kpop_analysis/README.md

 ---

-## Preliminary data quality assessment
+## Data quality assessment

-Before diving into the analysis, a general quality assessment of the dataset is performed.
+Before diving into any sort of analysis, a general quality assessment of the dataset needs to be performed.
 After verifying that data was successfully fetched each day, the next steps focus on identifying __duplicate entries__ and __missing (NaN) values__.

 ### Total videos, deduplication